making new year resolutions and five steps to accomplish them

 Action Steps:

-• Raise my hand before I speak.
+• I will raise my hand before I speak.

 “I know God will grow kindness in me by (end-date).”